rust-lang/reference/src/destructors.md

 * Each [statement]
 * Each [expression]
 * Each block, including the function body
-    * [Block expressions] the expression and block scopes are the same scope.
+    * In the case of a [block expression], the scope for the block and the expression are the same scope.
 * Each arm of a `match` expression

 Drop scopes are nested within one another as follows.
 When multiple scopes are